Feynman Categories: Graph Glossary

-It turns out that this data {\em is not enough} to capture all the needed aspects for composing along graphs.
+\begin{rmk} One can define {\em na\"ive morphisms} of graphs $\psi\colon\G\to \G'$ which are given by a pair of maps $(\psi_F\colon F_{\G}\to F_{\G'},\psi_V\colon V_{\G}\to V_{\G'})$ compatible with the maps $i$ and $\del$ in the obvious fashion.
+This notion is good to define subgraphs and automorphisms, but this data {\em is not enough} to capture all the needed aspects for composing along graphs.
 For instance it is not possible to contract edges with such a map or graft two flags into one edge.
 The basic operations of composition in an operad viewed in graphs is however exactly grafting two flags and then contracting.

-For this and other more subtle aspects one needs the more involved definition above which we will use. \end{rmk} \begin{df} We let $\Graphs$ be the category whose objects are abstract graphs and whose morphisms are the morphisms described in Appendix A. We consider it to be a monoidal category with monoidal product $\amalg$ (see Remark \ref{disjointrmk}). \end{df}
+For this and other more subtle aspects, one needs the more involved definition above which we will use. \end{rmk} \begin{df} We let $\Graphs$ be the category whose objects are abstract graphs and whose morphisms are the morphisms described above in Definition $\ref{gmdef}$.
+We consider it to be a monoidal category with monoidal product $\amalg$ (see Remark \ref{disjointrmk}). \end{df}